bodrick/awesome/TOPICS.md

 *   [enricoros/big-agi](https://github.com/enricoros/big-agi) - 💬 Personal AI application powered by GPT-4 and beyond, with AI personas, AGI functions, text-to-image, voice, response streaming, code highlighting and execution, PDF import, presets for developers, much more.
 Deploy and gift #big-AGI-energy!
 Using Next.js, React, Joy.
 *   [vercel-labs/ai-chatbot](https://github.com/vercel-labs/ai-chatbot) - A full-featured, hackable Next.js AI chatbot built by Vercel Labs
+*   [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
+Dify.AI is an LLM application development platform.
+It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack required for building generative AI-native applications, including a built-in RAG engine.
 *   [gitbito/CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.
 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.
 *   [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
 *   [KillianLucas/open-interpreter](https://github.com/KillianLucas/open-interpreter) - OpenAI's Code Interpreter in your terminal, running locally